 From Arau, you will have to travel to the port of Kuala Perlis.

-You will have to take a taxi from the station to the jetty, as buses are very infrequent and will only get you to Kangar.
+You may want to take a taxi from the station to the jetty, as buses are very infrequent and will only get you to Kangar where you will have to change buses for another service to Kuala Perlis .

-This makes it a more expensive option, but you will save a few RM on the ferry fare, as boats from Kuala Perlis Jetty to Langkawi are around half an hour shorter than from K. Kedah (so are a little cheaper).
+This can make it a more expensive option, but you will save a few RM on the ferry fare, as boats from Kuala Perlis Jetty to Langkawi are around half an hour shorter than from K. Kedah (so are a little cheaper).

 Another option is to travel from Singapore to Langkawi, via Penang.